robbiebmorris/robbiebmorris/README.md

 > SDE I @ Amazon, CS @ University College London, AI @ University of Pennsylvania

 - Ex-President of UCL Artificial Intelligence Society
 - Looking to do research on Robotics, RL, or Requirements Engineering.
-My most recent work is on automated program specifciation repair (arxiv.org/abs/2505.07270).
+My most recent work is on automated program specification repair (arxiv.org/abs/2505.07270).
 Please contact me!
-- How to reach me: robbiebmorris@gmail.com, robbie.morris.22@ucl.ac.uk, or robbiem@upenn.edu
+- How to reach me: robbiebmorris@gmail.com or robbiem@upenn.edu

 <!--
 **robbiebmorris/robbiebmorris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.